Kim Kardashian Fears Divorce, Kanye West Cosmetics Competing With Kylie Jenner

 The cosmetics line, titled DONDA, is particularly important to West, having named the brand after his mother who tragically passed away in 2007.
 Sources say that this is just one of the ways Kim Kardashian’s husband wants to remember his mother, particularly since she was a fan of all things cosmetics.

-Kim appreciates the fact that Kanye is very hard working and always wants to overachieve is everything that he does, but this isn’t the right time for him to stress himself with multiple businesses running left to right.
+Kim appreciates the fact that Kanye is very hard working and always wants to overachieve in everything that he does, but this isn’t the right time for him to stress himself with multiple businesses running left to right.

 Kim Kardashian is just beginning to see that the twosome is getting back to how their marriage used to be, before the chaos that surrounded their relationship at the end of 2016.
-For West to take on yet another project while working on his fashion line and his next album is somewhat irresponsible considering that Kanye will have even less time to spend with his children.
+For West to take on yet another project while working on his fashion line and his next album is somewhat irresponsible, considering that Kanye will have even less time to spend with his children.

 The legal paperwork in order to launch the cosmetics line has already been filed, according to TMZ, revealing that West is eager to get his latest business venture going sooner rather than later.